 Additionally, Strong Bad's Cool Game for Attractive People uses a consistent layout... that contradicts most if not all of the toons.
 The most egregious example is putting the entrance to Strong Bad's computer room on the opposite side from where it has always been (first runner-up is probably making Strong Mad's room only accessible via the bathroom, which defies all known laws of building design in addition to continuity).

 The game lampshades this almost immediately in the first episode: As you learn about new locations, you're allowed to place them anywhere you like on the map.
 Strong Bad's house can be next door to or far from any other location without affecting gameplay.

 In the second episode, the map is taken away, and Strong Bad switches to using the discarded game board from a Risk-esque strategy game.
 This time, though, the placement of locations matter.
 But since when was the King of Town's castle visible from Marzipan's back yard?

 Where do we even start?
-There is random BUILDINGS falling out of the sky,(on command of a zombie clown no less) fortresses that can be summoned from the ground.
-Absurd amounts of perfectly square buildings, rave rooms, department stores and hot dog stands.
-The entirety of Madness Combat can be summed up as this trope really.
+There are random BUILDINGS falling out of the sky (by the command of an insane zombified clown, no less), fortresses that can be summoned out of the ground, and absurd amounts of perfectly square buildings, rave rooms, department stores and hot dog stands.
+The entirety of Madness Combat can be summed up as this trope.